The representation of Convectively Coupled Equatorial Waves and upscale energy transfer in models with explicit and parametrized convection: Local interscale energy transfers

 where $\mathcal{N}_L$ is a normalisation coefficient.
 Function (\ref{eq:Glr}) is everywhere smooth, and may be thought of as a Gaussian compactified by bringing the point at infinity to $L$.
 This kernel is used for all analysis in this paper.
 Previous results suggest that the local energy budget depends little on the precise choice of filter, for example in experimental \citep{kuzzay2017} and numerical \citep{Johnson2020} experiments for homogeneous isotropic turbulence.

 To compute the $\mathcal{D}_L(\mathbf{u})$ field used in this study, we first calculate velocity increments from the $(u,\upsilon,w)$ field.
-We note here the inclusion of vertical velocity $w$ -- reported to be of negligible importance in the oceanic analysis done by \citet{storer2023}, it is an important variable in the tropical atmosphere where there is abundant deep convection.
-Then, an angular average (around a circle of radius $|\mathbf{r}|$) is applied at each point.
-This is the quantity in square brackets in (\ref{eq:int_piphi}) Our method is also less sensitive to noise because gradients are computed analytically on smooth filter kernels rather than on discrete model fields as is done in other methods (e.g. \citet{aluie2018JPO}).
-The result of the angular integral is then integrated over $\mathbf{r}$, weighted by the gradient of the filter kernel.
-The method outlined here is fully described in \citet{LoSSETT_desc}.
+Then, an angular average (around a circle of great circle radius $r$) is applied at each point.
+This is the quantity in square brackets in (\ref{eq:int_piphi}).
+The angular average is taken in the local spherical cap centred at $\mathbf{x}_1$.
+The calculation of the increments is made by assuming a tangent quadratic structure.
+There is negligible error in the tropical regions compared to full spherical geometry, and at displacements of $\sim$40 degrees, the error in distances is $\sim$10\%.
+Our method is also less sensitive to noise because gradients are computed analytically on smooth filter kernels rather than on discrete model fields as is done in other methods (e.g. \citet{aluie2018JPO}).
+The result of the angular integral is then integrated over great circle separation distances $r$, weighted by the gradient of the filter kernel.
+Calculations were performed using the open-source software package LoSSETT.